 We offer a variety of fixed and variable annuity contracts.
-They may offer features, including investment options, and have fees and charges, that are different from those in the contracts offered by this Prospectus.
-Not every contract we issue is offered through every selling broker-dealer.
+They may offer features, including investment options, credits, fees, death or income guarantee benefits and/or charges that are different from those in the contracts offered by this Prospectus.
+Not every contract is offered through every selling broker-dealer.
 Some selling broker-dealers may not offer and/or limit the offering of certain features or options, as well as limit the availability of the contracts, based on issue age or other criteria established by the selling broker-dealer.
 Upon request, your financial professional can show you information regarding our other annuity contracts that he or she distributes.
 You can also contact us to find out more about the availability of any of our annuity contracts.